Hear it from him

 An open letter to the alumni and all current students of University of Phoenix.

 Dear alumni and students,

-As I met University of Phoenix students, I quickly learned that not only were 76% of you working while earning your degrees, but you were raising families (67% of you have dependents at home).
-You are a diverse student body (45% underrepresented minorities, 19% military students, and 66% female), and you are true pioneers (60% first-generation college students), changing the trajectory of your families forever.
+We can be proud of our history, just as we are proud of the student body that represents the University today.
+Over 70% of you work while earning your degrees, most of you are also raising families (67% of you have dependents at home).
+And diversity is the cornerstone of our University (48% underrepresented minorities, 15% military students and 66% female).
+Equally important, you are true pioneers (62% first-generation college students), changing the trajectory of your families forever.

-New government data indicate that progress is being made by University of Phoenix and its graduates.
-The White House College Scorecard shows that among public and private universities with more than 15,000 students, University of Phoenix alumni median earnings are well above the national average (within the top 25 schools), and that the University’s tuition and fees are below the national average among private universities with more than 15,000 students.
-The University’s official three-year federal student loan cohort default rate is 13.5%, slightly above the national average of 11.8%.
+We can all be encouraged by public validation of our University and the success of our alumni.
+The College Scorecard, released by the U.S. Department of Education in September 2015, shows that among public and private universities with more than 15,000 students, University of Phoenix alumni have a “salary after attending” that is above the national average (and the within the top 25 among large institutions), and that the University’s “average annual cost” is below the national average among private universities.
+Additionally, the University is proud to note that its official three-year federal student loan cohort default rate is 13.5%, slightly above the national average of 11.8%.